LoyolaLawTech/Class-Documents/2021/homework/homework8-json.md

 # Homework 8 - Working with JSON and APIs
 ## Due Wednesday, March 24 at 5pm

-Following on what we did in class Thursday, I would like you to practice making a request for some JSON via AJAX and putting the results in an HTML document.
+Following on what we did in class today, I would like you to practice making a request for some JSON via AJAX and putting the results in an HTML document.
 Please take a look at the data produced by the Incarceration Transparency API:

 https://www.incarcerationtransparency.org/api/v1/records/deaths_db/